 The ultimate goal of the Chicago White Sox is to compete for a championship on the field every season.
 We take great pride in our team's accomplishments on the field, but just as important to the organization are our accomplishments off the field.
 Chicago White Sox Charities (CWSC), the White Sox 501(c)(3) non-profit organization, works tirelessly to lift up those most in need throughout the Chicagoland area.

 Powered by White Sox fans, CWSC is committed to making Chicago a better place to live, work and play beyond the diamond.
 CWSC focuses on promoting youth education and advancement, sharing the love of the game through youth baseball initiatives, assisting children and families in crisis and championing those battling cancer.
-Since its inception in 1990, CWSC has donated more than $32 million to non-profit organizations across the city and surrounding areas.
+To date, CWSC has donated over $40 million to non-profit organizations and community programs across Chicagoland.

 To the White Sox, winning goes beyond the diamond and into the community.
 The White Sox and CWSC strive to inspire, educate and embrace Chicago to create a lasting legacy for future generations.